Index

 Next up was Weimar.
 Christine and I left in advance by an Intercity train, which took only a few hours.
 Our friends joined us three days later.

-Beautiful City Center of Esslingen
+The beautiful City Center of Esslingen

 WEIMAR (Thuringia, former East Germany)